0xarch/nexo-theme-wacal/README.md

-# Wacal - a nexo theme
+# Wacal

+This is a theme for Fewu Generator, with ADW-LIKE style and auto-fit layout.